What is Community Energy?

 Lower Cost of Production

-Several different fuel types can be used to produce community heating or cooling.
-This makes community energy production very flexible.
-In turn, this decreases the cost of production and increases the security of supply and production efficiency.
+Several different fuel types can be used to produce community heating or cooling, making community energy production very flexible.
+This decreases the cost of production and increases the security of supply and production efficiency.

 Reduce Expenses.
 Increase Opportunities